 I expect this blog will be crucial in the coming months.
 The discussions here are about the politics of crime and injustice.
 The legal — and illegal issues — that have surrounded Donald Trump since the beginning of his campaign and continue to plague him, will likely be dissected clearly and honestly here.

 Smart women have a lot to say right now.
 And I can’t wait to read it all, but what I want to hear most are those who feel the most betrayed by Clinton’s loss — young women.
 Written by young feminists for young feminists, their hope seeps through even their rawest discussions.
-Their Feminist Cheat Sheet catches the world up on newsworthy, female political issues.
-I’m also honored to have my own work featured on Feministing and can’t wait to contribute more in 2017!
+Feministing is one of the most popular feminist blogs present on the web, and their Feminist Cheat Sheet catches the world up on newsworthy women’s rights issues today.

 Black Girl Dangerous